SJonesy/uo_aeternum/README.md

 - Characters have a PvE "level" that gives them direct bonuses depending on what class they have activated.
 - Early Cash Pressure
    - Due to the seasonal nature, the server needs a series of interesting and meaningful choices when it comes to boostrapping 3 fresh accounts.
 This section outlines early thoughts on how to make the gold you earn and spend interesting.
-   - Getting a Tree of Life and valuable town upgrades down.
+   - Getting a Town Stone and valuable town upgrades down.
    - Boat: Remote island spawns give more cash than moongate connected islands, and runes to these islands can be valuable guild resources early